openaps/docs/docs/docs/Customize-Iterate/offline-looping-and-monitoring.md

 Be careful when entering the addresses - xDripAPS uses the http protocol, Nightscout uses the https protocol.

 #### Known limitations
 * xDripAPS does not process anything other than CGM data.
-If you use the XDrip+ Android app to enter carbs, these will not be processed by OpenAPS.
+If you use the xDrip+ Android app to enter carbs, these will not be processed by OpenAPS.
 If you upload to Nightscout simultaneously, OpenAPS will download the carbohydrate entries from Nightscout once it has internet connectivity.
 For alternative solutions for offline carb entry see above.
 * Changing between xDripAPS and Nightscout as sources for CGM data may lead to problems with the calculation of carbohydrate absorption.
 This can be avoided by leaving the OpenAPS rig tethered to the phone via Bluetooth or WiFi as long as there are carbs on board.

 #### Manual installation steps